Frederick Garling

 Frederick Garling (17 February 1775 – 2 May 1848) was an English attorney and solicitor, and was one of the first solicitors admitted in Australia and was regarded as the first senior solicitor of the second Supreme Court established in the colony of New South Wales.
 Garling is recognised as being one of the first Crown Solicitors in Australia.

 Early years

 He was born in London, the son of Nicholas Garling, a London mantua maker.
+His paternal grandfather was Nicolaus Garling, a German who migrated to the UK in the 18th century.
 He was admitted at Westminster, England as an attorney in 1795 in the Court of King's Bench and also as a solicitor in the Court of Chancery.
 Garling is recorded as being a "certificated" attorney.
 He married Elizabeth (née Spratt) in London on 14 April 1801.
 Elizabeth and Garling had five children prior to her death.
 After Elizabeth's death, he married Sarah Oliver White on 15 September 1835.
 Sarah died in September 1840 without having children.
+Peter Garling is one of his descendants.